chr1sc2y/LeetCode_Archiver/README.md

-This project uses Scrapy framework and MongoDB to crawl questions and submissions from LeetCode, and generate a markdown file.
+This project uses Scrapy framework to crawl questions and submissions from LeetCode and MongoDB to store information, and generate a markdown file.

 ## Done:
 - login